Are you a company/organisation that wants produce products and services more efficiently?

 By using High Performance Computing a company is able to:

 HPC for Public Administration

-ENCCS is guiding and helping with the paperwork and the smooth use of HPC systems as well as with the secure handling of the data.
+ENCCS is guiding and helping with the paperwork and the smooth use of such computer systems as well as with the secure handling of the data

-By using High Performance Computing public authorities are able to:
+By using multi-GPU/multi-CPU systems public authorities are able to: